savindug/Savindu/README.md

 # Hello, folks! <img src="https://github.com/savindug/Savindug/blob/main/wave.gif" width="30px">

 I'm Savindu Gunawardena😃.
 I'm a 22 year old Software Engineering undergraduate from Sri Lanka.
+I am a **DREAMER** who Dream and Execute things for the greater good.
-Always I love take risks in my life👌.
-Also I would onboard with anything💪.
+Always I love being an autodidact and take risks in my life👌.
+Also I'm on board with anything that make a difference💪.
 Simply, I'm **Design anything** and **Build everything**.
-Is there anything that I can do for you, Its my pleasure to contribute you✌.
+Is there anything that I can do for you, I will be pleased to share my knowledge with you✌.

 # 🔭 I’m Intrest on ...

 👉 **Leisure**
 - Music🎧
+- Autodidact
 - Basketball🏀
 - Photography📷
 - Dreaming